Inoduction

 Pour the batter into the prepared pan.
 Bake for 50–60 minutes, checking with a toothpick for doneness. - Cool and Enjoy

 Let the cake cool in the pan for 10 minutes before transferring it to a wire rack.
-Slice and serve warm or at room temperature.
+Slice and serve warm or at room temperature. - Whether you’re following a traditional recipe or exploring alternatives, it’s useful to understand is banana cake made of eggs and why.

 Comparison of Egg vs. Egg-Free Banana Cake